agiwave/Mamba/README.md

 1. Support input n-length tensor in infer mode not only one.
 2. Support parallel training on CPU(without CUDA)
-3. Support num_heads arg which is not D only(element-wise).
-The oringal mamba's num_heads = D, it means element-wise.
+3. Support num_heads arg which is not element-wise only.
+The oringal mamba's num_heads = dim, it means element-wise.

 Please ignore all aka code here.
 It's a sample proxy to torch: